yohannescodes/ledgerly/CONTRIBUTING.md

 - Report vulnerabilities privately by emailing the maintainer or opening a security advisory draft instead of a public issue.

 ## License Notes
-Ledgerly uses the MIT License (`LICENSE`).
+ledgerly uses the MIT License (`LICENSE`).
 Contribution implies consent to publish your work under the same license.
 Include third-party notices when adding external assets or source files, and ensure dependencies are MIT-compatible.

-Thanks for keeping Ledgerly delightful, local, and secure!
+Thanks for keeping ledgerly delightful, local, and secure!